csirianni/private-data-lookup/backend/README.md

 brew install conan
 ```

-Them, install the project's packages using the following:
+Then, install the project's packages using the following:

 ```console
 conan install . --output-folder=build --build=missing